masesgroup/KNet/src/documentation/articles/usage.md

 KNet accepts many command-line switches to customize its behavior.
 The full list is available at [Command line switch](commandlineswitch.md) page.

-### JVM identification
+### JVM™ identification

-One of the most important command-line switch is **JVMPath** and it is available in [JCOBridge switches](https://www.jcobridge.com/net-examples/command-line-options/): it can be used to set-up the location of the JVM library if JCOBridge is not able to identify a suitable JRE/JDK installation.
+One of the most important command-line switch is **JVMPath** and it is available in [JCOBridge switches](https://www.jcobridge.com/net-examples/command-line-options/): it can be used to set-up the location of the JVM™ library if JCOBridge is not able to identify a suitable JRE/JDK installation.
 If a developer is using KNet within its own product it is possible to override the **JVMPath** property with a snippet like the following one:

 ```c#